googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 ### Checking the dev/sandbox/prod

-It is necessary to check each pushed family to make sure that indeed the change was pushed, that it is displayed correctly, and to double-check check previous QA before sending to prod.
+It is necessary to check each pushed family to make sure that indeed the change was pushed, that it is displayed correctly, and to double-check previous QA before sending to prod.
 Most problems could be avoided with a thorough QA before merging, but errors can always happen and the API has the advantage to reflect data errors visually.

 - We usually check the dev-sandbox if we are in an experimenting phase with a special font family.
 - We must check the sandbox after each push to sandbox and before preparing the to production list.